 Prost!
-I hate to break it to you, but the most wonderful time of year to visit Munich is during the glorious festival known to Bavarians as the Wiesn, and to the rest of the world as Oktoberfest.
-Going to Oktoberfest requires some serious planning, (well not that serious), and I’m here to give you an all you need to know guide about this amazing festival and celebration!
+I hate to break it to you, but the most wonderful time of year is not Christmas.
+It’s September in Munich during the glorious festival known to Bavarians as the Wiesn, and to the rest of the world as Oktoberfest.
+Going to Oktoberfest requires some serious planning, (well maybe not that serious), and I’m here to give you an all you need to know Oktoberfest Guide about this amazing festival and celebration!
 This ULTIMATE Oktoberfest Guide will help you successfully plan your Oktoberfest adventure, give you Oktoberfest tips, and even help you know what to wear at Oktoberfest!

 The History Of Oktoberfest: